msprijatelj/valk-lancer-houserules/DOCUMENTATION.md

     * One of the problems I had with my original Markerlight change was that while it played into the Swallowtail license's anti-Invisible niche, it still required the user to _hit_ the target, which may already be Invisible.
 Changing the effect from a tech attack to an inflicted save was inspired partly from the Spite's save-based toolkit and partly from some recent play as a Wizard in Pathfinder 2E.
 The Agility save reflects the target's attempt to evade the markerlight; even if they succeed on the save, the user is still guaranteed Lock On as a consolation prize.
 On a failure, they'll suffer Markerlight's full effect (including my anti-Invisible change) as normal.
 This may have less synergy with the Hacker talent, but more with Lesson of the Open Door.

 ### SSC White Witch

+#### White Witch Frame

+* Reduce the cap for Ferroreactive Armor's passive to +3 Armor.
+Reduce the active's armor cap to +6 Armor.
+    * White Witch is a polarizing (pun obligatory) frame due to its massive amounts of Armor stacking.
+Reducing the passive cap to match a Drake's base armor and the active cap to match an Ultra's Argus Armor feels appropriate.

 #### Sympathetic Shield